Hotfix Prioritization Matrix & Decision Framework

 Components of the Matrix

 - Urgency: Determine how quickly the issue needs to be resolved.
 Urgent issues that affect critical functionality should be addressed first.
+In practice, urgency is the component teams inflate most—everything feels urgent when a stakeholder is standing in the room.

 How to Use the Matrix